Australian Centre for Health Law Research

 Study with us

 We are internationally renowned for our studies in health law, ethics, technology, governance and public policy.
 Our members have published in leading journals and presented at conferences nationally and internationally.
-We collaborate with other researchers from a variety of disciplines and have been awarded significant research and training grants, awards and contracts.

 Access our researchers' books and articles on a range of health law topics.

-The work of Professors Ben White and Lindy Willmott has influenced end-of-life law.
+The work of Professors Ben White and Lindy Willmott has influenced end of life law.